feelmode412/wa-presence/readme.md

 ## Features

-1. Including Webarq\Site and Webarq\Admin by default.
+* Includes Webarq\Site and Webarq\Admin by default.

-2. Default timezone is Asia/Jakarta.
+* Default timezone is Asia/Jakarta.

 ## Installation